thinkinglabs/thinkinglabs.github.io/_drafts/20170525-xp2017-make-the-agile-transition-work-and-what-hr-can-do-to-support-it-maike-goldkuhle.md

 tags: [ Agile, HR, XP2017 ]
 ---

-Global company
+A Global company

-Started agile transition in 2012
+Started an agile transition in 2012

 3 phases of the agile transition